isabella232/customdpp/README.md

 If you choose not to add Custom DPP CLI to your path, you'll have to change directories to the location of your `cdpp` executable and type `cdpp` or `.\cdpp` in Windows PowerShell command prompts.

-## Get start with Custom DPP CLI

-See the [Get Start](GETSTART.md) document about how to create use the CLI to upload, evaluate, and deploy your custom display format models.

-See the [Concept](CONCEPTS.md) document about the basic concepts of Microsoft display post processing.

 ## Frequently asked questions